sercankulcu/sercankulcu.github.io/_pencils/2025-04-12-school-pencils-from-different-countries.md

 Germany has a long tradition of pencils that look relatively restrained compared with many American school products.
 The STAEDTLER Noris is an obvious example: its yellow-and-black striped design is instantly recognizable, but it does not depend on an attached eraser in its classic form.
 Faber-Castell school pencils likewise often emphasize grade, brand identity, and barrel geometry more than the ferrule-and-eraser combination familiar in the United States.

-American school pencils frequently use yellow lacquer, but yellow itself is not a universal school-penc il color.
+American school pencils frequently use yellow lacquer, but yellow itself is not a universal school-pencil color.
 The association became especially strong in the United States because yellow came to signal a conventional, dependable graphite pencil.
 Elsewhere, school pencils may be red, blue, green, natural wood, striped, or heavily decorated.

 India shows another side of school-pencil design.
 Brands such as Nataraj and Apsara have developed strong visual identities around inexpensive pencils used by millions of students.
 Bright barrel graphics, bold logos, and school-oriented packaging are common.
 The pencils often have to compete in a price-sensitive market, so branding becomes important even when the product itself remains inexpensive.